rexpository/linux-privilege-escalation/README.md

 # Linux Privilege Escalation
-Bash script to check and exploit the CVE-2022-0847 "Dirty Pipe" vulnerability
+Bash script to check and exploit the CVE-2022-0847 Linux "Dirty Pipe" vulnerability

-# About this Proof of Concept
+## About this Proof of Concept
 This script allows an unprivileged user on a vulnerable system to do the following:
     - Modify/overwrite *read-only* files like /etc/passwd.
     - Obtain an elevated shell